-At lower DC more free volume is likely to be available and diffusion limits do not fully restrict the movement of radical species.
-This allows for continued conversion of reactive groups (Figure 7a) which causes the monomer segment to incrementally extend.
-Resins polymerised rapidly with a greater terminal degree of conversion (> 90%) will demonstrate little final free volume.
+At lower DC, more free volume is likely to be available and diffusion limits do not fully restrict the movement of radical species.
+This allows for continued conversion of reactive groups (Figure 7a), which causes the monomer segment to incrementally extend.
+Resins polymerized rapidly with a greater terminal DC (>90%) will demonstrate little final free volume.
 This limited mobility restricts further structural modifications such that an extended chain conformation is fixed into the polymer network.
-To summarise, at greater polymerisation rates R{pmax} will occur at greater values of conversion^{46,47} and a larger fraction of polymer segments will be perturbed.
-Here, $\tau \ll R{pmax}$ and the polymer segments will have insufficient time to relax^{46,47} following chain extension.
-Consequently, higher energy (possibly under strain) extended chain segment conformations are stored within the network structure whilst the cross-linked network forms and the resultant structures are unable to undergo further modifications post auto-deceleration with respect to medium range structural order due to mobility restrictions.
+To summarize, at greater polymerization rates, $R{\rm pmax}$ will occur at greater values of conversion and a larger fraction of polymer segments will be perturbed.
+Here, $\tau \ll R{\rm pmax}$ and the polymer segments will have insufficient time to relax following chain extension.
+Consequently, higher energy (possibly under strain) extended chain segment conformations are stored within the network structure, while the cross-linked network forms and the resultant structures are unable to undergo further modifications post auto-deceleration with respect to medium-range structural order due to mobility restrictions.

 4.3.
-The effect of polymerisation rate on the resultant polymer structure plateau in extension at higher rates may represent either the maximum extension of the monomer segment i.e. towards an ideal conformation or alternatively the maximum length before solidification restricts further extension.
-A similar pattern is observed when changes in medium range structural order were correlated with the polymerisation rate (see supporting data, Figure S8).
-Greater relative structural order in resins polymerised using a fast rate is likely an effect of differences in reactive group conversion.
-A more polymerised system will inevitably display greater structural order due to the restriction of the thermal motions and chemical bond distributions.
+Effect of the Polymerization Rate on the Resultant Polymer Structure.
+It can be seen from Figure 9 that as the polymerization rate is increased there is a greater increase in the correlation length (extension).
+At lower polymerization rates (less than 5% s-1), the relationship between extension and rate is linear; however, above this threshold, the extension begins to plateau.
+This plateau in extension at higher rates may represent either the maximum extension of the monomer segment, that is, toward an ideal conformation or alternatively the maximum length before solidification restricts further extension.
+A similar pattern is observed when changes in the medium-range structural order were correlated with the polymerization rate (see Supporting Data, Figure S8).
+Greater relative structural order in resins polymerized using a fast rate is likely an effect of differences in reactive group conversion.
+A more polymerized system will inevitably display greater structural order due to the restriction of the thermal motions and chemical bond distributions.